Skip to contents

 generalized_mean(r)(x, w) - 1 == sum(v(x, w))

 The nested_contributions() and nested_contributions2() functions are the analog of contributions() for an index based on a nested generalized mean with two levels, like a Fisher index.
-They return a function that calculates the contribution of each element of x when a generalized mean of order r1 aggregates two generalized-mean indexes of x with orders r2, and weights w1 and w2.
+They are wrappers around nested_transmute() and nested_transmute2(), respectively.

 The fisher_contributions() and fisher_contributions2() functions correspond to nested_contributions(0, c(1, -1))() and nested_contributions2(0, c(1, -1))(), and are appropriate for calculating percent-change contributions for a Fisher index.